-Air Transport Economics - University of Geneva (Classroom, 3 days)
+Air Transport Economics - University of Geneva (classroom)

 Benefit from IATA's unique vantage point in air transport economics.
 Examine key issues and concepts including how regulatory and state policies affect the aviation value chain and airline profitability.